The last page of World War II

 U.S. Naval Construction T.C.
 Camp Peary, Williamsburg, Virginia

-I'm regularly receiving "the only newspaper interested in Ellsworth."
+you know that I'm regularly receiving "the only newspaper interested in

-My latest change of address is a little quonset hut accommodating twelve
+Ellsworth."
+My latest change of address is a little quonset hut accommodating

-guys.
-My bunkmates are a bunch of swell fellows and we have a lot
+twelve guys.
+My bunkmates are a bunch of swell fellows and we have

-of fun as well as work.
-We of the 27th Special Battalion are the
+a lot of fun as well as work.
+We of the 27th Special Battalion are

 year and a half.

-at various Island X's and we're determined to uphold the C.B. tradition
+in unloading ships at various Island X's and we're determined to uphold

-in February.
-It oftens rains at night, snows in the morning;
+especially in February.
+It oftens rains at night, snows in

-and rains again in the afternoon.
-I'm finding that a mud puddle is
+the morning; and rains again in the afternoon.
+I'm finding that a

-a very unsatisfactory place to lay in while shooting a rifle, but it makes
+mud puddle is a very unsatisfactory place to lay in while shooting a rifle,

-for the letters and cards.
-I'll try to get them all answered
+home.
+Thanks for the letters and cards.
+I'll try to get

 Wednesday, May 3, 1944 - Bob Sogard